Trying new things…

 Also, consider a less well-known brand.
 While brands like Tempur-Pedic, Serta and Simmons are familiar and reliable, they have also been marked up many times over by the time they reach the showroom where you are seeing them.
 There are several companies that will sell great mattresses to you directly at a fraction of the cost of a name brand mattress from a furniture or mattress store: Casper, Purple, Nolah, Level Sleep to name a few.
 However, you might be then taking a risk on a mattress without laying on it first.
-Below I’ll list some local Charlottesville stores that I’ve had good experiences in and some well-reviewed online mattress companies that you may not have heard of.

 Essentials by Classic Furniture: Ask for Zeke, and he’ll take good care of you.

-Mattress Discounters: I worked with the manager.
+Mattress Firm: I worked with the manager.
 They have a wide array of Tempur-Pedic mattresses.
 The manager was very kind and very helpful in urging me to pay attention to how a mattress felt.

-Lesser-known but well-reviewed online mattress companies:
+Well-reviewed online mattress companies:

 I have an update on these online mattresses.
 I’ve now slept on both a Casper and a Tuft and Needle.
 I have to say I was really impressed.
 I thought they were a great “Goldilocks” mattress.
-Not too firm, and not to soft.
+Not too firm, and not too soft.
 To be honest, I wish I had tried one.
 The last mattress that I got to help with my back cost 3x more than a Casper and I prefer the Casper!
-I know encourage all my patients to consider one of these online companies because of my own experience, the cost, the excellent online reviews, and the return policy.
+I now encourage all my patients to consider one of these online companies because of my own experience, the cost, the excellent online reviews, and the return policy.
 After a lot of my own research, I wound up purchasing a Nolah which (as a side sleeper) I’ve been very happy with.

 I’m no blogger.
 At least that’s how I’ve thought of myself.
 But it is 2014, and we live in a world that is immersed in web browsing and blogging.
 These web logs have morphed into an enormously powerful form of communication and source of information, so I have decided to get with the times.
 As I’ve gotten older and a little bit wiser (hopefully), I have learnt that I have this new-found passion and desire to share with people the things that encourage me, things that motivate me, and in some cases things that truly move me, to a bigger audience.
 This is why I have decided to blog.